 Impact

-At our school, staff use a range of both summative and formative assessment throughout each science topic.
+Staff use summative and formative assessment throughout each science topic.
 Teachers use this data to prepare short-term planning and adapt lessons to ensure all learners’ needs are met, from supporting children with SEN to challenging more able children.

 Staff use ‘Knowledge, Understanding and Skills’ assessment sheets to identify children in each year group as either ‘Working towards’, ‘Expected’ or ‘Greater Depth’.
 For each topic, staff will complete this assessment sheet for curriculum objectives for each year group.
 The ‘Working Scientifically’ assessment sheet will be used throughout the year to with each different topic.